PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/constraints/admin.md

 Administrators can remove any event, group chat or post belonging to the organization they're responsible for.

-An administrator for an organization would be similar to a pastor for a church or the manager of a business.
+An administrator for an organization would be similar to the code owner for an open source software project, the leader of a non-profit organization or the manager of a business.

 ## What should an `Admin` do ?